 - If you are in an Opportunity Zone, how will this assistance help you leverage that designation to implement your action plan?

 Letters of support are not required in order to be selected for the Local Foods, Local Places Program.
-However, some applicants might wish to strengthen their applications by having partner organizations or local elected officials submit letters verifying statements in the application or pledging to participate in the process and/or support implementation of the resulting action plan.
+However, strong preference is given to applications that include signed letters of support from partner neighborhood groups, local organizations, or local elected officials that verify statements in the application, pledge to participate in the process or on the steering committee, or support implementation of the resulting action plan.
 All letters of support must be emailed along with the application form by the application due date.
-Please send all letters of support in a single file using the file name: City State PointOfContact’sLastName LOS.
+Please send a single file combining all letters of support using the file name: City State PointOfContact’sLastName LOS.
 For example: Washington DC Smith LOS

 Applications will be evaluated on the extent to which they meet the following criteria: